 Take care not to handle or walk on the obsidian, as a slip can cause a serious puncture or laceration

 One hour to Oregon Shakespeare Festival in Ashland, Oregon.
 Founded in 1935, the Tony Award-winning Oregon Shakespeare Festival (OSF) is among the oldest and largest professional non-profit theatres in the nation.

 World-class wild trout fishing along the McCloud and Upper Sacramento Rivers

 McCloud Golf Club is a regulation length 9-hole golf course, which has separate tees on the back side to create a fun and challenging 18 hole experience.

-A golf course, numerous hiking and biking trails, volcanic caves, world-class fly fishing, Mt.
-Shasta Wilderness Area glaciers and climbing opportunities, are all available within a short drive from McCloud.
+Year round outdoor activities in McCloud, Numerous hiking and biking trails, golf course, volcanic caves, world-class fly fishing, Mt.
+Shasta Wilderness glaciers and climbing opportunities, are all available within a short drive from McCloud.